christian-cleberg/cleberg.net/content/blog/2022-03-02-note-taking.md

 ## Writing on Desktop

+> **Update (06.14.22)**: Since writing this post, I have reverted to simply
+> keeping my `notes` folder open and opening notes individually in TextEdit
+> for a more minimal and relaxing writing experience on the desktop.

 The bulk of my writing occurs in a desktop environment, with a full keyboard layout and wide screen.
 I don't illustrate with a smart pen, I rarely use embedded images, and I love being able to see all of my notes/directories in a